-The Pennine Teaching School Alliance is an alliance of over forty schools including secondary schools, primary schools and special schools.
+The Pennine Teaching School Alliance is an alliance of over sixty schools including secondary schools, primary schools, special school and PRU.
 We offer training and support for staff working in alliance schools throughout their career, from initial training through their first and second years of teaching and on to leadership roles.

 The Alliance is led by three teaching schools, Moor End Academy, Castle Hill Special School and Roberttown CE (c) J&I School .
-As teaching schools, Moor End, Castle Hill and Roberttown have a responsibility to engage in the Big Six key areas of education:
+As teaching schools, Moor End Academy, Castle Hill and Roberttown have a responsibility to engage in the Big Three key areas of education: